-The internal temperature of meatloaf is 160°F when it is cooked.
+The internal temperature of meatloaf should be at least 160°F when cooked.
 Sometimes the center can look slightly pink at this temperature.
 Cook a little longer if necessary, but measure doneness by using a thermometer.

 Try these fun mini meatloaf ideas.
-Perfect for kids with a picky palate, and for building dinnertime memories with your family.
+Perfect for kids with a picky palate, and creating happy memories with your family.